armanrozika/gdis-test/README.md

 #Installation:
 1. Clone the repo
 2. Run npm install
+3. Run npm start
-3. The application should be running on /localhost:3000
+4. The application should be running on /localhost:3000

 #Build
 1. Run npm run build